Prismik/prismik.github.io/content/projects/slash/index.md

 ```

 #### Focus points
 The character has two movement modes he can switch between:

-1. The **standard** mode where he walks in a forward facing manner, usually used to navigate in the world.
+1. The **standard** mode where he walks in a forward-facing manner, usually used to navigate in the world.
 2. The **focus** mode, where the camera tracks a focus point on the enemies and the movements are slower and oriented toward the focus.

 In order to create focusable targets, I have added a socket on their heads and assigned a widget blueprint with a **dot** marker.
 This blueprint is presented in world space since it needs to move with the enemy's movements.
 The current version is very barebones in that we don't track focus priorities.
-We have a sphere on the character that add overlapping enemies to a list; when the player triggers the focus action, we take the last valid enemy, display it's focus marker and enter in the focus mode.
+We have a sphere on the character that adds overlapping enemies to a list; when the player triggers the focus action, we take the last valid enemy, display its focus marker and enter in the focus mode.

 ```cpp
 void AMainCharacter::focus(const FInputActionValue& Value) {